delk73/_today/README.md

 ## Thoughts

 # Review
-    - Highlights: ci sorted in schemas and be
+    - Highlights:
-    - Roadblocks: - no fe ci, no hosting env other tyhan local
+    - Roadblocks: - no fe ci, no hosting env other than local

     - Next steps: Setup hosting environ